-All employers must agree to the National Association of Colleges and Employer Principles for Professional Practice.
+All employers must agree to the National Association of Colleges and Employers’ Principles for Ethical Professional Practice.

 Employers must subscribe to the Equal Employment Opportunity (EEO) laws established by the federal and Colorado governments and follow affirmative action principles in recruiting activities in a manner that includes the following: